nasa/cumulus-dashboard/README.md

 ```
 **NOTE**: Only the `APIROOT` environment variable is required.

+The compiled files will be placed in the `dist` directory.

 #### Build the dashboard to be served by the Cumulus API.

-With the Cumulus API it is possible to [serve the dashboard from an s3 Bucket](https://nasa.github.io/cumulus-api/#serve-the-dashboard-from-a-bucket).
-If you wish to do this, you must build the dashboard with the environment variable `SERVED_BY_CUMULUS_API` set to `true`.
+It is possible to [serve the dashboard](https://nasa.github.io/cumulus-api/#serve-the-dashboard-from-a-bucket) with the Cumulus API.
+If you need to do this, you must build the dashboard with the environment variable `SERVED_BY_CUMULUS_API` set to `true`.
 This configures the dashboard to work from the Cumulus `dashboard` endpoint.
-This option should be considered when you can't serve the dashboard from behind CloudFront, for example in NGAP sandbox environments.
+This option should only be considered when you can't serve the dashboard from behind CloudFront, for example in NGAP sandbox environments.

+#### Build dashboard to be served by CloudFront

 If you wish to serve the dashboard from behind [CloudFront](https://aws.amazon.com/cloudfront/).
-Build a `dist` with your configuration for `APIROOT` and omitting `SERVED_BY_CUMULUS_API` and follow the cumulus operator docs on [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).
+Build a `dist` with your configuration including `APIROOT` and ensure the `SERVED_BY_CUMULUS_API` variable is unset.
+Follow the cumulus operator docs on [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).

-The compiled files will be placed in the `dist` directory.

-### Building a specific dashboard version
+### Build a specific dashboard version

 `cumulus-dashboard` versions are distributed using tags in GitHub.
-You can pull a specific version in the following manner:
+You can select specific version in the following manner:

 ```bash
   $ git clone https://github.com/nasa/cumulus-dashboard